Introduction

 Evidence-based and experience-based opinions from medical professionals in legal cases have become increasingly common.
 Many professional medical societies (American College of Obstetrics and Gynecology, American College of Emergency Physicians, American Academy of Pediatrics, American Society of General Surgeons, American Association of Neurologic Surgeons, American Academy of Orthopedic Surgeons, American Academy of Ophthalmology, American College of Cardiology, and American College of Radiology) have addressed the issue with recommendations or guidelines for case review.

 Medical malpractice law is based on tort and contract law.
 Liabilities and unforeseen circumstances can arise from health care delivery by any level of providers, nurses, respiratory therapists, and ancillary personnel.
 Medical malpractice can impact every specialty and subspecialty.
-No healthcare practitioner is immune.
+No healthcare practitioner is ever immune, whether a student healthcare provider or a well-seasoned attending physician, at any point in their career.
 These liabilities may be based on negligence, insufficiently informed consent, intentional misconduct, breach of a contract, defamation, divulgence of confidential information, or failure to prevent foreseeable injuries to third parties.[3][4][5][6]

 Of all potential liabilities in medical malpractice, negligence is the most common.
 Medical negligence requires that the plaintiff establish the following elements:

-- The existence of the healthcare provider's duty to the plaintiff is usually based on the presence of a physician-patient relationship.
+- The existence of the healthcare provider's duty to the plaintiff.
+This element is based on the presence of a physician-patient relationship.

-- The applicable standard of care and deviation from that standard
+- The demonstration of the applicable standard of care and deviation from that standard

 - Damages, an injury compensable by monetary reimbursement